Connect with us

 We know that between 2,800 and 4,100 Division 1 college football players have been entering the portal per year.
 We know that just 54% were able to find opportunity at another school.
 Of that 54%, the majority of power 5 transfers end up at non-power 5 schools.
 So, most of the transfers are players dropping down a level to get better opportunity.

-How much are these transfers elevating their new programs vs. the players using the traditional High School player development path?
-As the WRC on this site shows, the correlation between elite level high school recruiting and elite level success is extremely high.
+As the WRC on this site shows, the correlation between elite-level high school recruiting and elite-level success on the field is extremely high.
 What about the programs knocking it out of the park in the transfer portal?

 To find out, I looked at the top 20 teams in 247 Sports Transfer Portal Team Rankings.
 I’m starting by measuring the transfers’ initial impact.
 I want to see how much a great transfer class elevates a program from their previous season.
 In the table below, you can see that in the “YR 1 Gain” column.